lukegibbins/vuex-dotnet/README.md

 # build and run frontend
 npm run webpack-watch

-# run backend VS proj
+# run backend
-Build project in Visual Studio
+Open up the .sln file in Visual Studio and run the project

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).